 Founder, The Dorsal Effect

-Help fulfil Kathy’s audacious dream — To get more shark fishermen to switch to leading such eco-tourism tours for a sustainable income.
+Booking an eco-tour could help fulfIll Kathy’s audacious dream - to get more shark fishermen to switch to leading such eco-tourism tours for a sustainable income.

-You can do your part just by booking a tour with The Dorsal Effect.
-Demand from responsible travellers like you encourages fishermen to consider eco-tourism as an alternative to hunting for sharks for income.
+Demand from responsible travellers like you encourages fishermen to consider eco-tourism as an alternative to hunting sharks for income.

-In the long run, this could improve the situation for sharks, and result in a healthier marine ecosystem in Lombok.
+In the long run, this could improve the situation for the shark population in the region, and result in a healthier marine ecosystem in and around Lombok.

 Travellers can fly to Lombok, or catch a boat from nearby islands.
 The Dorsal Effect can pick you up from Kuta, Senggigi or Mataram.
 Costs differ depending on your selected pickup point.